Crafting In-context Examples according to LMs' Parametric Knowledge: Results for Answer Ordering Strategies

 \subsection{Does ordering impact the number of generated answers?}

 Unlike in simpler QA tasks where there is exactly one gold answer, models have to decide how many answers to generate.
 Would consistent ordering of answers allow the model to generate more answers?

-We report the number of generated answers for each ordering strategy in Figure \ref{fig:ansnum}.
+We report the number of generated answers for each ordering strategy for Llama2 model in Figure \ref{fig:ansnum}.
 We find that generation order impacts the number of generated answer, with \textsc{Alphabet} ordering substantially increasing the number of generated answers the most.
 The results further suggest that an ordering pattern that is easier for the model to learn can prompt LM to generate more answers.
+We report the results for OPT model in Figure \ref{fig:ansnum_opt} which shows the same trends.